What’s Going Around: RSV, flu, COVID, strep throat

-WellSpan Pediatric Medicine Physicians across the Midstate are seeing COVID-19, viral upper respiratory illnesses, including some severe cases of RSV, and behavioral health issues including depression, suicidal thoughts and ADHD.
+(WHTM) — WellSpan Pediatric Medicine Physicians across the Midstate are seeing COVID-19, viral upper respiratory illnesses, including some severe cases of RSV, and behavioral health issues including depression, suicidal thoughts, and ADHD.

 This week, the providers of UPMC Children’s Community Pediatrics in York and Spring Grove continue to see RSV and the flu.
 They are also seeing cases of strep throat.